 Aside from engaging with government agencies, Prof Saikal also met with several organisations such as the Islamic Religious Council of Singapore or Majlis Ugama Islam Singapura (MUIS), and was interviewed by Channel News Asia during its Primetime Asia segment on 7 November.

-Closed-door dialogue session with National Security Policy Community on “Coping with Religious Fundamentalism In Modern Multicultural Societies” on 8 November 2017.
+Closed-door dialogue with Professor Amin Saikal on “Coping with Religious Fundamentalism in Modern Multicultural Societies” on 8 November 2017.

-Distinguished Visitors Programme (DVP) - Lieutenant General (Retired) Syed Ata Hasnain, NSSP Distinguished Visiting Fellow, RSIS; and Senior Indian Strategic Analyst (4 - 8 September 2017)
+RSIS Distinguished Visitor's Programme (DVP) by Lieutenant General (Retired) Syed Ata Hasnain, NSSP Distinguished Visiting Fellow, RSIS; and Senior Indian Strategic Analyst, India (4 - 8 September 2017)

 As part of its Distinguished Visitor Programme, RSIS’s National Security Studies Programme hosted one of India’s most decorated military leaders, Lt Gen (Ret) Syed Ata Hasnain, from 4 to 8 September 2017.